CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: The Proposed Framework

-The proposed framework, as illustrated in Figure \ref{fig:system_architecture}, operates in two stages: an offline training stage and an online inference stage.
+\sys, as illustrated in Figure~\ref{fig:system_architecture}, operates in two stages: an offline training stage and an online inference stage.
 During the offline training stage, the framework leverages a large dataset consisting of labeled samples collected from diverse regions.
-These samples are characterized by cell information, timeslots, and semantics of location, transforming the labeled samples into an interpretable format suitable for machine learning models.
-These spatio-temporal data are then represented as a graph structure by the \textbf{Graph Processing} module.
+These samples are characterized by cell information, timeslots, and semantics of location.
+Then the \textbf{Hexagonal Virtual Gridding} module partitions the map into hexagonal cells and calculates taxi demand for each cell and timeslot, transforming the labeled samples into an interpretable format suitable for machine learning models.
+These spatio-temporal data are then represented as a multi-view graph structure by the \textbf{Graph Processing} module.
 This module captures the inherent relationships and dependencies among the features, enabling a comprehensive understanding of the region's dynamics.
-Following this, the graph is inputted into the \textbf{Region-Independent Feature Extraction} module, which facilitates the extraction of region-agnostic and region-specific features separately.
+Following this, the multi-view graph is inputted into the \textbf{Region-Independent Feature Extraction} module, which facilitates the extraction of region-agnostic and region-specific features separately.
 This step ensures a clear distinction between factors that are influenced by the region itself and those that are independent of the region.
 Lastly, the framework trains the \textbf{Taxi Demand Prediction Model} using the region-agnostic features, enabling the model to generalize and make accurate predictions across different regions.

 In the online stage, the framework enables taxi service providers to query the system for forecasting demand patterns in any region at specific time intervals, even those previously unobserved.
-This involves processing associated views through the graph processing module to construct a graph representing the region.
+This involves processing associated views through the graph processing module to construct a multi-view graph representing the region.
 The resulting graph is then passed to the pre-trained encoder model to extract region-independent features.
 These features are subsequently utilized by the unified taxi demand prediction model to forecast the demand within the target region.